faizilham/msc-thesis/main/ch5_general_function.typ

 As we can see in the example, the instantiations of `apply(f,a)` and `apply(g,a)` replace the parametric effects $epsilon$ and $phiEf$ with the effects of `f` and `g` accordingly.
 The instantiation of `applyU(f,a)` only replaces $phiEf$ since it is the only parametric effect in `applyU`.
 In contrast to the other calls, the instantiation of `applyU(g,a)` results in an error since the required effect signature #box($(A) -> B andef {1 |-> EfU} union phiEf$) is not fulfilled by `g`, which has the effect $EfN$ for its first parameter.

 We define  Instantiate : $("Signature", angles("Signature", ...)) -> "Signature"$ as shown in @eq:InstantiateDef.
-It collects all parametric effect variable in $PiEf$ and $phiEf$ into environment $Gamma$, and then unify each parameter type $t_i$ that is a function type with the argument signature $alpha_i$ using the unification function $unify$.
+It collects all parametric effect variables in $PiEf$ and $phiEf$ into environment $Gamma$, and then unifies each parameter type $t_i$ that is a function type with the argument signature $alpha_i$ using the unification function $unify$.
 The results of the unification are combined into $Gamma'$.
 Finally, it replaces all effect variables in the types and the effect sets based on the combined environment $Gamma'$.
 #[
 // #show math.equation.where(block: true): set block(spacing: 1em)